kaustubhgupta/rental-property-management-dbt/README.md

 - Utility macro to extract **distinct values** from **array-type fields** (e.g., `amenities`, `host_verifications`).
 - Useful for queries requiring value-based filtering on nested attributes.

+### `generate_is_greater_than_test`
+- Test generation macro to generate singular test for checking if a value is greater than other
+- Useful to check columns which should not be greater than other columns
 ---

 ## 🕓 Snapshots